-In addition, nonsensical predictions are a concern because for high values of xxx, predicted values may be greater than 1, and for negative values of xxx, predicted values will be less than 0.
+In addition, nonsensical predictions are a concern because for high values of Xi, predicted values may be greater than 1, and for negative values of Xi, predicted values will be less than 0.
 Probabilities less than 0 and greater than 1 are nonsensical.

 Mathematically, the logistic function is represented by Equation 1 below:

-P(y=1∣X)=11+e−βXP(y=1|X) = \frac{1}{1 + e^{-\beta X}}P(y=1∣X)=1+e−βX1
+pX= eβ0+β1X1+…+βnXn1+eβ0+β1X1+…+βnXn

 where:

-XXX represents each feature
+X1 represents each feature.

-β\betaβ is the estimated weight for each feature
+β1is the estimated weight for each feature.

-P(y)P(y)P(y) is the output of the estimated probability which lies between 0 and 1.
-In our case, the output is the probability of a firearm being used (represented by 1) against a non-firearm being used (represented by 0).
+pX is the output of estimated probability which lies between 0 and 1.
+In our case the output is the probability of a firearm being used (represented by 1) against a non-firearm being used (represented by 0).

-By manipulating the logistic function, Equation 1 can be represented by the log-odds, i.e., Equation 2, which is linear in XXX:
+By manipulating the logistic function, Equation 1 can be represented by the log-odds, i.e., Equation 2, which is linear in X:

-log(P(y=1)1−P(y=1))=βX\text{log} \left(\frac{P(y=1)}{1-P(y=1)}\right) = \beta Xlog(1−P(y=1)P(y=1))=βX

-where:
+logpX1-pX=β0+β1X1+…+βnXn

+where,

-P(y=1)P(y=1)P(y=1) can take a value between 0 and 1.
-Values close to 0 imply very low probabilities, and values close to 1 imply very high probabilities.
+logpX1-pX can take a value between 0 and ∞.
+Values close to 0 imply very low probabilities and values close to 1 imply very high probabilities.

 Interpreting the Output

+Interpreting the output from the above is also important and one has to distinguish between whether the features are numerical or categorical.

 Example:

 Numerical variable:

 Victim Age: A one-unit increase in ‘Victim Age’ decreases the log-odds of a firearm being used for the crime to be carried out by 0.19.

 Categorical variables:

 Two classes case – Victim Sex: Where the crime involves male victims, the log-odds of a firearm being used for the crime is 0.6869 higher compared to the reference category, i.e., when the crime involves female victims.

-o More than two classes – The same logic for the two classes case applies.
+More than two classes – The same logic for the two classes case applies.

 It is important to note that log-odds can be converted to odds and to probabilities.
 Converting log odds to odds involves simply the following manipulation, for example for Victim_Sex_Male:

+ecoeff of Victim_Sex_Male=e0.6869=1.99

 Hence, in terms of the odds the output for Victim Sex is interpreted as follows: where the crime involves male victims the odds of a firearm being used is almost two times higher than when the crime involves female victims.